Tagline:

 Homoeroticism:

-The gayest scene by far, however, is the golf scene, in which the boys take time off from their high stress work as BEARS – er, I mean SEALS to horse around on the golf course.
+You would think the hero of the film being the Fred Phelps of straight marriage would be the crescendo of gay militancy.
+Until you see the SEALS horse around on the golf course.
 One SEAL leaves his shirt at home.
 Another wears a small pair of purple and green shorts.
 Another opts for a tank top.
-A forth goes with an even smaller pair of shorts.
+A fourth goes with an even smaller pair of shorts.
 Pink ones.
-All of this is set to Bon Jovi singing “The Boys Are Back in Town.”
-It reminds me of that SNL skit: the commercial for “Schlitt’s Gay” brand beer.
-Especially the part where one of Sheen’s buddies pokes his pooper with the head of a golf club.
+All of this is set to Bon Jovi singing “The Boys Are Back in Town,” because the original version is too butch.
+It’s damn near a shot for shot remake of that SNL skit: the commercial for “Schlitt’s Gay” brand beer.
+One of Sheen’s buddies pokes his pooper with the head of a golf club.
+I think you might have glossed over that last part.
+One of Charlie Sheen’s pals sticks the head of a golf club up his ass.

-At one point a commander asks Charlie Sheen how close he is to an enemy.
+Gayest dialog: At one point a commander asks Charlie Sheen how close he is to an enemy.
 Sheen replies, “if I was any closer, I’d be inside him.”
-I bet you would be, Chuck.
+I don’t doubt that for a second.

 Corpse Count: